Qarqarçay

-The Qarqarçay (Gargarchay) or Karkar (Կարկառ) is a river located in Azerbaijan, in the drainage basin of the Kura.
+The Qarqarçay (Gargarchay), Qarqar, or Karkar (Կարկառ) is a river located in Azerbaijan, in the drainage basin of the Kura.
 Parts of the river flow through Nagorno Karabakh.
 Its length is 115 km, and the area of the basin 1,490 sqkm.
 The river begins on the Karabakh Plateau at an altitude of 2,080 m and is formed by the confluence of the rivers Zarysly and Khalfali.
 The main tributaries are the Ballyja, Badara and Daghdaghan.
 The Qarqar is fed by rain, snow and underground waters.

 The Askeran fortress is situated on the banks of the Qarqar.